Quantum loop groups and shuffle algebras via Lyndon words: Introduction

 It was shown in~\cite{R2}, see~\cite[Proposition 26]{L}, that this total order is convex, and hence can be applied to obtain root vectors $e_\alpha \in \uup$ for any positive root $\alpha$, as in~\eqref{eqn:comm intro 2}.
 Moreover, \cite{L} shows that the root vector $e_\alpha$ is uniquely characterized (up to a scalar multiple) by the property that $\Phi(e_\alpha)$ is an element of $\text{Im }\Phi$ whose leading order term $[i_1 \dots i_k]$ (in the lexicographic order) is precisely $\ell(\alpha)$.
 We would also like to mention \cite{CHW} which contains alternative proofs of some of the results of~\cite{L}, particularly leading into a generalization to quantum supergroups.

 The motivation of the present paper is to extend the discussion of Subsection~\ref{sub:shuffle finite intro} to affine root systems.
-This would yield a combinatorial description of PBW bases inside the positive half of the Drinfeld-Jimbo affine quantum group, but there is an important problem with this program: the root spaces are no longer one-dimensional in the affine case (because of the imaginary roots), which creates various technical difficulties.
+This would yield a combinatorial description of PBW bases inside the positive half of the Drinfeld-Jimbo affine quantum group.
+But there is an important problem with this program: the root spaces are no longer one-dimensional in the affine case (because of the imaginary roots), which creates various technical difficulties.
 We will therefore not take this route, and instead take an ``orthogonal" approach.
 We start from Drinfeld's new presentation of quantum loop groups as:

 where $\UUp$ is a $q$-deformation of the universal enveloping algebra of $\fn^+[t,t^{-1}]$.
-The latter Lie algebra has the property that all its root spaces are one-dimensional, so we are able to adapt many of the results mentioned in the previous Subsection:
+The latter Lie algebra has the property that all its root spaces are one-dimensional, so we are able to adapt many of the results mentioned in the previous Subsection.
+To do so, we introduce the loop version $\hCF$ of the algebra $\CF$ in Sections~\ref{sub:affine shuffle}--\ref{sub:fix}: